ricardomart26/42_push_swap/README.md

     Divide the list of integers into multiple chuncks from the lower numbers to the biggest ones.
     Push the first the chunck to stack B and organize the numbers, and then repeat the same progress for the rest of the chuncks, and in the end send them to stack B.
     Implemented also simulations, to see which would be the most efficient way to send the chunk to stack B.

-Contributors

-This project was implemented by [your name and your partner's name], as part of the curriculum for the 42 program at [school name].
-Feel free to contribute or fork this repository if you find it useful!